These yummy Indian Spiced Quinoa-Chickpea Burgers are packed with delicious flavors and simple to make!

 - While burgers are cooking, combine cucumber, yogurt, garlic, and cumin in a bowl for the Cucumber-Yogurt Sauce.
 Season to taste with salt and pepper.

-- When burgers are done, serve topped with Cucumber-Yogurt Sauce on buns with tomato slices and lettuce.
+- Serve burgers on buns, topped with Cucumber-Yogurt Sauce, tomato slices, and lettuce.
 Enjoy!

 Are you a burger (veggie or not) and fries person, too?